openwebnet/openwebnet-android/README.md

 - any OpenWebNet frame/message
 - IP Camera (MJPEG)

-Handle multiple gateways simultaneously with IP or Domain and password.
+Handle multiple gateways simultaneously with IP or Domain and password

-Backup of multiple profiles.
+Backup and share profiles

-It isn't mandatory, but it's highly recommended that you access your domotic system using a VPN connection.
+It isn't mandatory, but it's highly recommended that you access your domotic system using a VPN connection

-Database encrypted to increase security.
+Database encrypted to increase security

-This Android application is an unofficial free and Open Source client under MIT license.
+This Android application is an unofficial free and Open Source client under MIT license

-If you find a bug or have any suggestions feel free to open an issue.
+If you find a bug or have any suggestions feel free to open an issue

-If you like this app and find it useful please consider making a donation.
+If you like this app and find it useful please consider making a donation

 Additional links
 * Tutorial in French [Contrôler votre système domotique MyHome de Legrand](https://devotics.fr/controler-domotique-myhome-legrand) by Jérémy Paris